j3t/ssl-utils/README.md

 ```

 To control the alias selection during the authentication, you must configure an [KeyManagerStrategy](https://github.com/j3t/ssl-utils/blob/master/src/main/java/com/github/j3t/ssl/utils/strategy/KeyManagerStrategy.java).

+The following snippet chooses the certificate/key with the alias "MyAlias" during the authentication proccess.
+This is needed if the key store contains more then one alias, otherwise the first alias is selected.
 ```java
 SSLContext sslContext = SSLContextBuilder.create()
 		.setKeyManagerStrategy(() -> "MyAlias")
 		.build();
 ```

-or use the [KeyStoreHelper](https://github.com/j3t/ssl-utils/blob/master/src/main/java/com/github/j3t/ssl/utils/KeyStoreHelper.java) to find an certificate/alias with a specific key usage...
+or use the [KeyStoreHelper](https://github.com/j3t/ssl-utils/blob/master/src/main/java/com/github/j3t/ssl/utils/KeyStoreHelper.java) to find certificates/aliases with a specific key usage.
+This is useful if the key store contains multiple certificates with different [key usages](https://github.com/j3t/ssl-utils/blob/master/src/main/java/com/github/j3t/ssl/utils/types/KeyUsage.java) and the proccess requires a specific key usage.
+The following snippet chooses the first alias found with the key usage DIGITAL_SIGNATURE.
 ```java
 KeyStore keyStore = ...
 SSLContext sslContext = SSLContextBuilder.create()